Medieval Monuments in Kosovo: UNESCO controversy

-There is an ongoing controversy over Kosovo's bid to join the UNESCO, which would result in the sites being listed as part of Kosovo and not Serbia.
+There is an ongoing controversy over Kosovo's bid to join UNESCO, which would result in the sites being listed as part of Kosovo and not Serbia.
 These monuments have come under attack, especially during the ethnic violence in 2004, during Kosovo's UNMIK rule, when the Our Lady of Ljeviš was heavily damaged.
 In October 2015 Kosovo was recommended for membership by the UNESCO Executive Board.
 The bid for membership was voted at the UNESCO General Conference in November 2015.

 UNESCO has not accepted Kosovo as a member, the proposal failed to gain a two-thirds majority at the organization's General Conference in Paris on November 9, 2015.
 One of primary reasons for this rejection of Albanian request is 2004 unrest in Kosovo, when 35 Orthodox churches were desecrated, damaged or destroyed, including Our Lady of Ljeviš which is a World Heritage Site.
-The church is subject to constant looting - even of its construction material, specifically valuable lead has repeatedly been stolen from the roof.
+The church is subject to constant looting, even of its construction material, with valuable lead having repeatedly been stolen from the roof.